How plants get their names.

 It's often asked why plants have difficult to remember Latin names when their common name is far easier to recall.
 Even the term 'Latin name' isn't strictly correct as many plant names are derived from other languages, including Greek and native ancient languages.
 Although whatever the origin of the name they are treated as Latin.
 The less confusing term for these long-winded names is botanical or scientific name.

-Common names of plants are often misleading and vary in different areas of the country and the World.
+But the common name of plants are often misleading and can vary in different areas of the country and indeed the World.
 For example a bluebell in Scotland is usually called a harebell in England.
 Other plants have numerous common names, Pulmonaria is commonly known as Jerusalem Primrose, Jack and Jill and Soldiers and Sailors.
 Sloe and blackthorn are the same plant (Prunus spinosa).

 How are these botanical names derived?

-The Romans and Greeks created the basis for plant naming by describing a particular characteristic or use of a plant, for example erectus meaning upright, pendula meaning hanging, purpurea for purple, alba for white etc. Monasteries, in the Middle Ages, where Latin was commonly used, continued this naming conversion.
+The Romans and Greeks, created the basis for plant naming by describing a particular characteristic or use of a plant, for example erectus meaning upright, pendula meaning hanging, floribunda meaning abundance of flowers, sinensis which is Latin for Chinese, purpurea for purple, alba for white etc. Common names often give a clue to what it has been used for in the past.
+For example Lesser Celandine has small white bulbs, which look like piles, hence it's other common name of Pilewort.
+Monasteries, in the Middle Ages, where Latin was commonly used, continued this naming conversion.

-Carl Linnaeus, an 18th century naturalist, devised the scientific system that we use today, where he classified plants by giving them two names, the first name being the genus and the second the specific name.
+Carl Linnaeus, an 18th century naturalist, devised the scientific system that we use today.
+He classified plants by giving them two names, the first name being the genus and the second the specific name.
 Put together they provide a name that only one plant (species) can be known.

 When the characteristics of plants are similar they are grouped into a genus.
 Genera that resemble one another are then grouped together in a family.
 For example the genera Malus, Sorbus, Prunus and Rosa all belong to the family Rosaceae.